Diagnosing Brain Injuries With a Hearing Test?

 One such attempt may be onto something, as a small study published in the journal Scientific Reports suggests testing the brain’s ability to process sound after a concussion or traumatic brain injury could be an effective way to diagnose brain injuries.

 By measuring the brain’s electrical reactions to speech sounds, the team of researchers at Northwestern University could accurately pinpoint children who had recently experienced a concussion 90% of the time.
 The test was also able to identify those who hadn’t experienced a concussion with 95% accuracy.
+When one has problems hearing, they can visit Almond Hearing and getting a hearing aid if necessary.

 “This biomarker could take the guesswork out of concussion diagnosis and management,” said the study’s lead author and director at the laboratory, Nina Kraus.